joomlaworks/simple-image-gallery/README.md

 - You can use MVC overrides to change how the thumbnail grid looks in your site.
 Simply copy the folder /plugin/jw_sig/tmpl/Classic into /templates/YOUR_TEMPLATE/html/jw_sig/ so that you can access its files in /templates/YOUR_TEMPLATE/html/jw_sig/Classic/.
 You can then modify both the HTML and CSS code included there to match your template's design and colors.
 - Uses the core Joomla updater.
 - Uses Fancybox 3 for the lightbox/modal previews.
-- Allows printing the image gallery grid (since v3.6.0) when using the print preview feature available in most Joomla components (including the default article system and K2).
+- Allows printing the image gallery grid (as of v3.6.0) when using the print preview feature available in most Joomla components (including the default article system and K2).

 ### COMPATIBILITY & LICENSE
 Simple Image Gallery is PHP5 and PHP7 compatible (as of v3.5.0) and fully compatible with Joomla versions 1.5 to 3.x.